-When audiences step inside “Masquerade” — a new immersive reimagining of Andrew Lloyd Webber’s “The Phantom of the Opera” from Tony Award-winning director Diane Paulus — they enter a theatrical world unlike anything Broadway has seen before.
+When audiences step inside “Masquerade” — a new immersive reimagining of Andrew Lloyd Webber’s “The Phantom of the Opera” from Tony Award-winning director Diane Paulus — they enter a world unlike anything New York theater has seen before.

-Now running on 57th Street in New York City in the former Lee’s Art Supplies building, “Masquerade” transforms a familiar story into a fully immersive environment: one that blends sound design, lighting, show control, electrics, props and stage management into a seamless, living system.
+“Masquerade” opened in September 2025 at 218 W. 57th Street in the former Lee’s Art Shop building.
+It transforms a familiar story into a fully immersive environment, blending sound design, lighting, show control, electronics, props and stage management into a seamless, living system.

-What they may not realize is that much of the technology, artistry and infrastructure powering the experience each night was built by UNCSA alumni.
+What many audience members may not realize is that much of the technology, artistry and infrastructure powering the experience each night was built by UNCSA alumni.

 Sound Designer Brett Jarvis behind the scenes of "Masquerade" / Photo by James Fluhr